 What is glaucoma?

 Glaucoma is an eye condition characterised by a progressive loss of vision due to damage to the optic nerve which carries visual information from the eye to the brain.
-The two most common types of glaucoma are open-angle glaucoma and closed-angle glaucoma.
+The two most common types of glaucoma are:

 Why is awareness of glaucoma important?